Falco13/movie_rating/README.md

 # movie_rating
-# simple django movie rating app
+# django movie rating app

 The movie model is simplified and does not contain a poster, genre, actor or director.
 The purpose of the application is to show the functionality of the rating and calculation of ratings.